 - 600 ml vegetable stock, see note 1

-- salt and pepper
+- salt and pepper, to taste

 Instructions

-- Add the vegetable stock and cook for 20 mins/100/speed 2 (MC on).
+- Add the celeriac, parsnip and potato to the Thermomix bowl and chop for 10 sec/speed 5.
+Add the vegetable stock and cook for 20 mins/100℃/speed 2 with the measuring cap on.
 If using cold stock from a carton, increase the cooking time by 5 minutes or so.

 - When the time is up, check that the vegetables are soft, if not cook for a few minutes longer.

-- Check the consistency of the soup and add a little more water if needed and blend again until desired consistency.
+- Blend for 1 min/speed 8, very slowly increasing the speed.
+Check the consistency of the soup, and add a little water if needed, then blend again until smooth.

 - Season generously with salt and pepper and garnish with a few thyme leaves to serve.